wx-chevalier/Awesome-Lists-and-CheatSheets/Awesome-CS-Collections.md

   A curated list of selected readings to illustrate Scalability, Availability, and Stability Design Patterns in Back-end Development.

 - [2018-Interviews #Collection#](https://github.com/kdn251/interviews): Everything you need to know to get the job.

+- [2018-Awesome Cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets): Useful cheatsheets with everything you should know in one single-file. 🚀